pelavarre/byobash/macos/README.md

 and pressing Pi after typing a Digit undoes it, like the Delete Key on a Mac Keyboard

-and after Clear or , Comma,
-pressing the .
-Dot Button
-opens up the 2nd Folder of visually identical Button Files, and we've taught 9 Buttons to work differently there
+and after Clear or , Comma, pressing the .
+Dot Button opens up a 2nd Folder of visually identical Button Files, and we've taught 11 Buttons to work differently there

-    real,imag  log10  7   8   9    floordiv
+      .Real    X 10 Log   7   8   9   //
-        xy       ln   4   5   6       mod
+    Swap X Y   X Ln       4   5   6   %
-               logyx  1   2   3       ___
+               Y X Log    1   2   3   -...
-      dropx     log2  0  2nd 3rd      ___
+    Drop X     X 2 Log    0  2nd 3rd  +...

-and 1 Dot Slash splits an ordinary Python Float into Int and Frac Float
+there Dot I picks the Real Float out of a 'complex' Pair of Floats

+there Dot / runs Python's // Floor Division in place of Python's / True Division

+there Dot * runs Python's % Modulo in place of Python's * Mul

-and after Clear or , Comma,
-pressing the .
-Dot Button and then the , Comma Button opens up the 3rd Folder of visually identical Button Files, and we've taught 10 Buttons to work differently there
+and after Clear or , Comma, pressing the .
+Dot Button and then the , Comma Button opens up a 3rd Folder of visually identical Button Files, and we've taught 10 Buttons to work differently there

-      ___  10**x  7   8   9   1/x
+       .Imag     10 X Pow   7   8   9   1 X /
-      yxz   e**x  4   5   6   x*x
+     Rot Y X Z    E X Pow   4   5   6   X X *
-            base  1   2   3   0-x
+                 Y X Base   1   2   3   0 X -
-    dropyx  2**x  0  2nd 3rd  abs
+     Drop Y X     2 X Pow   0  2nd 3rd  X ABS

 see those Base and Int Buttons?